-Apply your Skills Think about a presentation you gave where you felt anxious, nervous, or afraid.
-Knowing what you know now, how will you approach your presentations in the future?
-Which method for controlling anxiety do you feel will be most helpful?
-Why?
+Apply your Skills Which method for controlling anxiety do you feel will be most helpful?
 What made you select that method as the most helpful?
-Why?
 How will you use that method in the future?
+Tomorrow's Challenge Think about a presentation you gave where you felt anxious, nervous, or afraid.
+Knowing what you know now, how will you approach your presentations in the future?